 After marrying her manager Tom Williams in 1962, the two embarked on a series of one-person show tours of the western U.S. During these years, Marta began to see, experience and grow to appreciate the western landscape, which differed vastly from what she had known growing up in New York City.

 During one tour, the couple decided to camp between shows for a week at the Furnace Creek campground in Death Valley National Monument.
 The year was 1967 and the interest for performance programs of her ilk was dwindling due to the profound upheaval in 1960s popular culture.
 Colleges, universities and community halls where she performed regularly over the previous years were now more interested in booking burgeoning rock ’n’ roll acts, spoken word and other hip happenings of the time.

 By then, Marta and her husband were both worn out from the continuous traveling touring required.
 A flat tire on their travel trailer did not help the situation.
-Out of necessity they motored 30 miles east to a tiny roadside enclave called Death Valley Junction that featured a run-down Mexican Colonial adobe building housing the former company offices, laborers’ quarters and a 23-room hotel with a full dining room of the Pacific Coast Borax Company.
+Out of necessity they motored thirty miles east to a tiny roadside enclave called Death Valley Junction that featured a run-down Mexican Colonial adobe building housing the former company offices, laborers’ quarters and a twenty-three-room hotel with a full dining room of the Pacific Coast Borax Company.
 Of course, a filling station enabled them to attend to the damaged tire.

 Designed by architect Alexander Hamilton McCulloch and built during 1923-25, the now shuttered building was likely originally constructed in response to author Zane Gray’s published observation in Tales of Lonely Trails (1922) of the horrible living conditions provided (or not provided) by Pacific Coast Borax Company at the time: